 Swami Vivekananda visited Mysore city in November 1892 as part of his parivrajaka wanderings through the length and breadth of India.
-Though at that time he was unknown monk and his stay at Mysore was relatively short, he, by virtue of his extraordinary personality, erudition and spiritual magnetism, attracted the attention of a large number of citizens that included most distinguished and notable noblemen of Mysore like the Maharaja Sri Chamaraja Wodeyar and Sir Sheshadri Iyer, the then Dewan of Mysore State.
+Though at that time he was an unknown monk and his stay at Mysore was relatively short, he by virtue of his extraordinary personality, erudition and spiritual magnetism, attracted the attention of a large number of citizen that included most distinguished and notable men of Mysore like the Maharaja Chamaraja Wodeyar , the then Dewan of Mysore State Sir Sheshadri Iyer.
+Swami Vivekananda in the initial days of his stay resided in the Niranjana Matha, on the Narayama Sastri Road that was centred around an ancient Shiva temple and located adjacent to the Dewans house, called popularly the Seshadri Bhavan .
+He was later invited to stay for sometime with the maharaja himself at the palace and the two became very intimate.
+The maharaja receiving a lot of benefit from the Swami in spiritual terms.
+The Maharaja of Mysore.
+Chamaraja Wodeyar was instrumental in several ways for Swami Vivekananda proceeding to Chicago for participating in the World Religious Conference in 1893.